Farzaneh Hemmasi

 Publications

-“Iranian Popular Musics in Los Angeles: A Transnational Public beyond the Islamic State.”
-2011.
-Invited chapter in the peer-reviewed volume Muslim Rap, Halal Soaps, and Revolutionary Theater: Artistic Developments in the Muslim Cultural Sphere, edited by Karin Van Nieuwkerk.
-University of Texas Press.
+“Iranian Popular Music in Los Angeles: A Transnational Public beyond the Islamic State.”
+In Muslim Rap, Halal Soaps, and Revolutionary Theater: Artistic Developments in the Muslim Cultural Sphere, edited by Karin Van Nieuwkerk.
+University of Texas Press, 2011.

 Scholarly & Creative Works